henrydwright/six-fingertips/blogpost.md

     * Doing this yourself requires a lot more rabbit holes and reading to find what's relevant.
 I feel like I understand the potential pitfalls a lot more than if I'd just let AI do this though.
 I also found a more efficient method myself which requires less Azure resource use and spend so that's also a win.
     * I understand enough now to know that the code that the AI generated for me doesn't quite do what I want.
 However, I can now use bits of it to get to what I want.
     * I did it!
 The satisfaction is much greater when you do it yourself!
+* It needs to be able to retrieve more data to work with, so I add in some prompt changes and carefully curate a few more methods from the Fingertips API into my adapted API spec
 * I really want to show people what tool calls the agent made so they can verify if the steps its taken are valid.
 Sadly AI is non-deterministic so you can get more than one answer for exactly the same prompt.
     * The SDK for .NET Core hasn't implemented the required methods to pull out the details of the tool call.
 It's not useful enough to verify output to know a tool was called, I need to know what tool was called.
     * My Cursor Pro trial ran out so I need to be judicious with how I use those completions.
 I use Copilot online to ask questions as it's free...